libreobjet/open-guide/economics.md

 Sharing, which is a less proprietary approach to (among other  things) products, intellectual property, bandwidth, scientific knowledge
 Acting globally, which involves embracing globalization and ignoring  "physical and geographical boundaries" at both the corporate and  individual level."*-[Wikipedia](https://en.wikipedia.org/wiki/Wikinomics)

-some possible answers :
+**Some possible answers:**
 - education/teaching/workshop
 - focus on services, like in the opensource softwares > wordpress.com ( https://www.bluehost.com/wordpress )
-- created a viable economic system of business  like Nonpraeil sell the object at the different step of construction: plan / without finish / classic finish / custom made
+- created a viable economic system of business  like Nonpareil sell the object at the different step of construction: plan / without finish / classic finish / custom made
 - sell your physical design on design market place plateform :
    - adding webshop kit on your website
    - http://www.widehandside.com/ or similar plateform
+   - sell printing plans or poster in shops (library, design shop, maker space...)
+   - explain that open source is not free.
+You have the right to sell your drawing/documentation or asking people for "donation".
+   - Crowdfunding?

 (We must talk about building things.
 What is the value of an object beeing built by a creator or by some other person > refer to motivation section about copy depends on emotional value)